Community Rehabilitation

 Career opportunities

-Community Rehabilitation and Disability Studies graduates have opportunities to work in areas such as career development, aging, brain injury, physical disability, inclusive education, research and more.
-A degree in Community Rehabilitation can also be used as a stepping-stone to graduate studies or a professional degree such as medicine, speech and language pathology, or physical therapy.
+Graduates of this program work in diverse industries including the non-profit industry, healthcare and more.
+A degree in Community Rehabilitation can be used as a stepping-stone to graduate studies or a professional degree such as medicine, speech and language pathology, or physical therapy.
+Graduates have also created their own businesses, and progressed in career roles as psychologists, social work, health and wellness advising, work in policy development, and much more.

 Courses in this program